ChrisKurz/NCS-Tutorial/BLE/NCSv3.4.0-LTS/peripheral_service_DIS/README.md

         #include <zephyr/bluetooth/conn.h>

-14) We define two callback functions, which are called by the Bluetooth stack.
-The execution of these callback functions is triggered when a connection is established, or a disconnect happens.
+14) We define three callback functions, which are called by the Bluetooth stack.
+The execution of these callback functions is triggered when a connection is established, immediately when a disconnect happens without waiting for proper connection object clean-up, and finally when all connection objects are released (recycled).
 Let's prepare the appropriate structure.

    There are two possibilities.
 Either you use the Macro that is defined in the Bluetooth stack or you define it as a structure.